Johnsoed/Data-Comm-Proj-2/README.md

 -Integrate HostClient into GUI, so the user can use the GUI to give the HostClient the information to send to the CentralServer

--make CentralServer save file information (with the hostname of the file's owner) into a textfile
+-make CentralServer save collected file information (with the hostname of the file's owner) into a textfile which will be uploaded each time a unique hostname connects to the server

 -use this to populate an arraylist of SharedFile objects, each object containing relevant file information